codethechange/codethechange.github.io/setup/README.md

 ### A Quick Overview of `projects.json`
 All the project UI is loaded from one JSON array: `src/data/projects.json`.
-For each project is a JSON objcet with the following structure:
+For each project is a JSON object with the following structure:
 - background: The main iconography for the project.
 It should be a file path to an image within the `public/assets` folder.
 - bullets: A JSON string array that summarizes the work in a couple bullet points.
 This will be displayed in the profile listing in the top card.
 - featured: a boolean that determines whether this project will be displayed.